balliegojr/iron-carrier/README.md

 some_other_storage = "/some/other/path"
 ```

-Save the configuration file in the default location **$HOME/.config/iron-carrier/config.toml** or use **--config** flag to specify a path.
+Save the configuration file in the default location **$HOME/.config/iron-carrier/config.toml** or pass the path as the first argument to the binary.
 With the config file set up, you just need to run the binary.
-It is possible to use **--daemon** to keep the binary running.
+It is possible to use **--daemon** (or **-d**) to keep the binary running.

 Directories will be synchronized by the name given to them, **my_storage** and **some_other_storage** in the example above.